 All school personnel who will be involved in the administration and scoring of the Grade 4 Elementary-Level Science Test should have a copy of, and be familiar with, the information in this manual.
 The manual may be photocopied by the school as needed.
-In addition, please check the Office of State Assessment's web site periodically (OSA's) at http://www.p12.nysed.gov/assessment/science/science-ei.html for updates concerning this test.
+In addition, please check the Office of State Assessment's (OSA's) website periodically for updates concerning this test.
 Schools may submit questions concerning the administration of the Grade 4 Elementary-Level Science Test via e-mail to OSA at emscassessinfo@nysed.gov.